• Skip to primary navigation

 Instructions

-• Add milk, 1 TBS sugar and yeast to the pan of your standing mixer fitted with the dough hook and stir to combine.
+• Add milk, 1 Tablespoon sugar and yeast to the bowl of a standing mixer fitted with the dough hook and stir to combine.
 Let the mixture sit for 5-10 minutes or until frothy/foamy.
+(Alternately, you can mix the dough by hand in a large bowl with a wooden spoon).

-• Add butter, 3 TBS sugar, egg, and vanilla and mix on low speed to combine.
+• Add butter, 3 Tablespoons sugar, egg, and vanilla and mix on low speed.

 • Add salt, cinnamon and flour and mix on medium-high speed until a slightly tacky but firm ball forms.